 You will need some tools and suitable clothing, but if you already have those things from personal projects, you can use them to do freelance work in your local neighborhood and earn some extra income.

-14. Virtual event planning
+18. Virtual event planning

-Do you have good organizational skills and the ability to "think of everything?"
+Do you have good organizational skills and the ability to think of everything?
 If so, why not turn your hand to virtual event planning?

 From securing suppliers to managing ticketing and invites, event planners are always busy and can become indispensable to brand owners, especially if they prove themselves to be reliable.

-15. Editing and proofreading
+19. Editing and proofreading

 No matter how careful you are as a writer, you'll probably overlook your own typos and awkward phrasing, because your brain knows what you wanted to say, and "fills in the gaps" when you read your work back to yourself.

-17. Monetize a podcast
+20. Monetize a podcast

-18. Create a paid community
+21. Create a paid community

 Use your social and community management skills to bring people together in an online community.
 Say you like knitting - teach people how to knit with a virtual knitting club!
-Or, let's say you're a big fan of Western movies - you could create an online community that serves as a Western film club.

 Whatever your special interests, there's a good chance there's an appetite for an exclusive, well-moderated group where people can share their thoughts and experiences.